Off-site conversions

 Tracking off-site conversions

-Tracking off-site conversions requires creating custom goals on the Webflow site and implementing the client-side and server-side APIs in your backend:
+Tracking off-site conversions requires creating a custom goal in Webflow, and then implementing both the client-side and server-side APIs:

 1